 Download: Asbestiform Free Declaration

-What does it mean that Hess pumice products are non-crystalline?
+What does it mean that pumice and pumice products are non-crystalline silicas (NCS)?

 Breathing the dust from silicas that are wholly or partially crystalline in structure is known to cause respiratory harm.
 Pumice is amorphous in structure (non-crystalline) and thus poses no respiratory risk.
 Independent laboratory testing consistently confirms that the crystalline silica content of pumice products from the Hess deposit is below detectable limits.
 OSHA classifies pumice powders from the Hess deposit as no more than a nuisance dust.